ixti/sidekiq-throttled/README.md

 sidekiq_throttle(concurrency: { limit: 20, ttl: 1.hour.to_i })
 ```

-Above settings will allow at max 20 jobs at a time, with 1 hour lock ttl.
+Above settings will allow at max 20 jobs at a time, with 1 hour lock TTL.

 ## Enhanced Queues list